 Georgia has enacted voting laws in recent years that changed absentee voting procedures, ballot access, and election administration.
 Voting rules remain an active area of legal and political debate, particularly around absentee voting, ballot processing, and election oversight.

-At the same time, Georgia has been involved in an escalating conflict with federal officials over access to voter data.
+Georgia has also been involved in an escalating conflict with federal officials over access to voter data.
 Federal authorities have repeatedly sought the state’s complete voter registration list, including sensitive personal information, leading to legal disputes and ongoing litigation.
 In early 2026, federal investigators also seized election-related materials from a local election office, prompting additional legal challenges from state and local officials.

 Education